Sell Your House Fast With These 15 Tips

 8. If you have a drab concrete entry consider staining, painting or stenciling a design.
 Here is a great idea for a cobblestone look from the First Home Love Life Blog and the how to instructions.
-If the stone look is not your cup of tea here is another option from the BellaTucker DIY blog for a totally different look.

 The Front Porch: an Outdoor Family Room

 9. Lucky you if you have a front porch because porches are in high demand with buyers.
 Stage this area like an outdoor family gathering spot.
 The floor should be freshly painted.
 Consider a rug that looks like it could be indoors but is specially made to resist the weather.
 Set up a seated conversation area and dining area.
 Add some flowers and greenery, storage, and lighting.
 Nothing is more homey or welcoming than a front porch.

 10. The lawn should be cut, edged and trimmed.
 Shrubs should be trimmed.
 Replace any that look less than healthy.
 Trim out any unattractive overgrowth and put down fresh mulch in the flower beds.